WebAssembly/spec/document/core/exec/runtime.rst

 It is an invariant of the semantics that all :ref:`export instances <syntax-exportinst>` in a given module instance have different :ref:`names <syntax-name>`.

-.. index:: ! function instance, module instance, function, closure
+.. index:: ! function instance, module instance, function, closure, module, ! host function, invocation
    pair: abstract syntax; function instance
    pair: function; instance
 .. _syntax-hostfunc: